Cornbread Dressing has tender, sweet cubes of cornbread tossed with crusty sourdough and the perfect combination of fresh seasonal herbs.

 The Best Cornbread Dressing

-The cornbread adds such a great depth of flavor and slight sweetness to the dressing; it perfectly complements the sourdough bread.
-The veggies are slowly sautéed in melted butter and tossed with myriad fresh herbs such as rosemary, sage, thyme, oregano, and parsley.
-This combination of herbs not only makes your cornbread dressing smell incredible; it makes your entire home smell amazing!
+The veggies are slowly sautéed in melted butter and tossed with a bunch of fresh herbs such as rosemary, sage, thyme, oregano, and parsley.
+This combo of herbs not only makes your cornbread dressing smell incredible; it makes your entire home smell amazing!

 Cutting cornbread and sourdough bread and placing them on a tray to dry out, while preparing the butter, herb, and veggie mixture in a pan for stuffing.